-Hip Dislocation Treatment in Bremen GA
+Hip Dislocations Treatment in Bremen, GA

 Dislocation is an injury to a joint in which the bones are forced out of their natural position by trauma.
 In a hip dislocation, the head of the thighbone (femur) is forced out of its socket (acetabulum) in the pelvis.
-If a person experiences any forceful impact that results in serious hip pain or pain in the groin, leg or even the knee, he or she should be examined by orthopedic specialist at Carrollton Orthopaedic Clinic to determine whether there is a hip dislocation.
+If a person experiences any forceful impact that results in serious hip pain or pain in the groin, leg or even the knee, he or she should be examined by orthopaedic specialist at Carrollton Orthopaedic Clinic to determine whether there is a hip dislocation.

 This particular type of dislocation usually requires a great amount of force to be exerted upon the area, as the hip joint is held stable by lots of surrounding ligaments and muscular tissue.
 Common events leading to this type of injury include: